robpomeroy/A-Home-for-Mo/content/homepage/options.md

 the costs.

 You'll remember that but for my additional needs, my family would not be moving.
-Here is an estimate of some possible costs in finding me a suitable new
+Here is an example of some possible costs in finding me a suitable new
 home:

 | Item | Estimated cost |